idealista/java_role/README.md

   name: java
 ```

-Alternatively you could find tagged Docker images for Debian Jessie, Stretch and Buster, Ubuntu Xenial, Bionic and Focal, and CentOS 7 and 8 in [Docker Hub](https://hub.docker.com/r/idealista/jdk/).
+Alternatively you could find tagged Docker images for Debian Stretch and Buster, Ubuntu Xenial, Bionic and Focal, and CentOS 7 and 8 in [Docker Hub](https://hub.docker.com/r/idealista/jdk/).

 Install the role with ansible-galaxy command: